Pinball: Nudging

 When any of these sensors is activated, the game registers a "tilt" and the lights go out, solenoids for the flippers no longer work, and other playfield systems become inoperative so that the ball can do nothing other than roll down the playfield directly to the drain.
-A tilt will usually result in loss of bonus points earned by the player during that ball; the game is automatically over if it is the last ball and the player has no extra ball.
+A tilt will usually result in forfeiting the end-of-ball bonus points that would have been earned by the player during that ball; the game is automatically over if it is the last ball and the player has no extra ball.
 Older games would immediately end the ball in play on a tilt.

 Modern games give tilt warnings before sacrificing the ball in play.
 The number of tilt warnings can be adjusted by the operator of the machine.
 Until recently most games also had a "slam tilt" switch which guarded against kicking or slamming the coin mechanism, or for overly aggressive behavior with the machine, which could give a false indication that a coin had been inserted, thereby giving a free game or credit.
-This feature was recently taken out by default in new Stern S.A.M System games, but can be added as an option.
+This feature was taken out by default in Stern SAM System games, but can be added as an option; some other manufacturers omit it entirely.
 A slam tilt will typically end the current game for all players.